simgrid/simgrid/docs/source/application.rst

    your application is decomposed as a list of event handlers that are fired according to the trace.
 SimGrid comes with a build-in support for MPI traces (with solutions to import traces captured by several MPI profilers).
-You can reuse this mecanism for any kind of trace that you want to replay, for example to study how a P2P DHT overlay reacts to a given workload.
+You can reuse this mechanism for any kind of trace that you want to replay, for example to study how a P2P DHT overlay reacts to a given workload.
  - Simulating algorithms with one of the legacy interfaces: :ref:`MSG